MisterHims/DnD5e-WildShape-Macro/README.md

         // Polymorph into the new form with delay for the start animation setTimeout(function () { actorPolymorphism(); }, 1500);

-        // Transfer all effects from original actor to new actor (except the WildShape effect) let transferDAEeffectsWithoutWildShape = game.macros.getName("[WildShape] Transfer DAE Effects");
+        // Transfer all effects from original actor to new actor let transferDAEEffects = game.macros.getName("Transfer DAE Effects");

-        // With delay for the animation time setTimeout(function () { transferDAEeffectsWithoutWildShape.execute(wildShapeEffectName); }, 3000);
+        // With delay for the animation time setTimeout(function () { transferDAEEffects.execute(); }, 2000);

-        // Choose the token size of the new form
+        // Set the token size of the new form
         // target.update({ "width": 1, "height": 1, });

-        // If actor is already polymorphed, remove the WildShape effect from the original actor to launch the return animation
-    } else if (args[0] === "off") {
+    // If actor is polymorphed, remove the WildShape effect, launch animation and revert to original form } else if (actor.data.flags.dnd5e?.isPolymorphed) {
+        let removeWildShapeEffect = game.macros.getName("Remove WildShape Effect");
         removeWildShapeEffect.execute(actorOriginalFormName, wildShapeEffectName);

-        // Starts the return animation if the actor is polymorphed } else if (actor.data.flags.dnd5e?.isPolymorphed) {
         token.TMFXhasFilterId("polymorphToOriginalForm");
         let paramsBack =
             [{
                 filterType: "polymorph",
                 filterId: "polymorphToOriginalForm",
                 type: 6,
                 padding: 70,
                 magnify: 1,
                 imagePath: actorOriginalFormImagePath,
                 animated:
                 {
                     progress:
                     {
                         active: true,
                         animType: "halfCosOscillation",
                         val1: 0,
                         val2: 100,
                         loops: 1,
                         loopDuration: 1000
                     }
                 }
             }];
         token.TMFXaddUpdateFilters(paramsBack);
         setTimeout(function () { token.TMFXdeleteFilters("polymorphToOriginalForm") }, 1800);
         // Revert to original form with delay for the return animation setTimeout(function () { actor.revertOriginalForm(); }, 1500);
-            // Adjusts them back the original size.
+        // Set the token size of the original form
         // target.update({"width": 1, "height": 1,});
     }
    ```

-7. Replace "Name of your original form" at the beginning of the macro with the name of the main character (the original form).

-8. Change the ID in line 10 to the ID of the main actor.
+6. Change the ID in line 5 to the ID of the main actor.

-9. Replace the ID in line 15 with the ID of the actor whose shape you want to adopt.
+7. Replace the ID in line 10 with the ID of the actor whose shape you want to adopt.

-    *A simple trick to finding out a character ID is to open an article from the Journal tab, switch it to edit mode, then drag and drop characters from the Characters tab inside.*
+    *A simple trick to finding out a character ID is to open an article from the Journal tab, switch it to edit mode, then drag and drop actors from the Characters tab inside.*

 After making these changes, you should be able to get the macro to work.
 If not, you will find more information at the bottom of the page.